hudmarc/FFO-FishNet-Floating-Origin/README.md

 A general rule of thumb: Any object that has a NetworkObject on it (ESPECIALLY if it is a moving/dynamic object with a NetworkTransform or CSP) should have an FOObserver component on it to ensure it always either stays loaded or moves with other FOObservers as needed.

-**AN OBJECT THAT DOESN'T HAVE AN FOOBSERVER ON IT IT CAN BE DESTROYED AT ANY TIME WITHOUT WARNING**
+**AN OBJECT THAT DOESN'T HAVE AN FOOBSERVER OR FOOBJECT ON IT IT CAN BE DESTROYED AT ANY TIME WITHOUT WARNING**

 Furthermore, objects without FOObservers that are in a scene will be duplicated each time the scene is newly loaded!